uit-no-old/incoming/doc/installation.md

 Alternative: build and run the whole example setup automatically with Ansible
 -----------------------------------------------------------------------------

-The Ansible playbook BLABLA automates the building and running of an Incoming!! server, one of the two example web apps, and a reverse proxy.
+The Ansible playbook [ansible/build\_and\_run\_incoming\_and\_examples.yml](../ansible/build_and_run_incoming_and_examples.yml) automates the building and running of an Incoming!! server, one of the two example web apps, and a reverse proxy.
 At present, it is written having my work setup in mind.
-This is rude and will be changed to a Vagrant based setup.
+This is rude and will be changed to a Vagrant based setup that works anywhere.
 But for now you will have to edit the supplied Ansible inventory file in order to run the playbook.
-Also, on the "build" machine, you need to have Docker installed.
+Also, on the "build" machine, you need to have Docker installed already.

 EDIT INVENTORY